CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

 - David Fonseca
 - Reva Kulkarni
 - Phuong Thai-Garcia

-## Introduction
-Our project is based on the shift of music genres, depending on non-election and election years from 2016-2023.

 ## Project Process
 - We put some ideas together, brainstormed, and narrow down questions.